 The Attorney General’s Civil Rights Bureau protects the civil rights of all Illinois residents.
-The Bureau enforces civil rights laws that prohibit discrimination, works to strengthen the civil rights laws, and participates in community outreach programs.
+The Civil Rights Bureau does not represent individuals; we represent the interests of the people of the State of Illinois.
+The Bureau monitors, investigates, and enforces civil rights laws that prohibit discrimination on behalf of the state.
+The Bureau also works to strengthen the civil rights laws and participates in community outreach programs.

-The Attorney General encourages individuals to contact the office to report hate crimes and instances of discrimination or harassment by submitting a complaint below If you have questions, you may email the Civil Rights Bureau staff at email@example.com or call the Civil Rights Hotline at 1-877-581-3692.
+The Attorney General encourages individuals to contact the office to report hate crimes, possible patterns or practices of discrimination or harassment, and other matters under the office’s civil rights authority by submitting a complaint below.
+If you have questions, you may email the Civil Rights Bureau staff at firstname.lastname@example.org or call the Civil Rights Hotline at 1-877-581-3692.

 Upholding Constitutional Policing Practices